Why It Works

 Directions

-1. Prepare Shake Base: In a medium pot, bring milk and cream to a simmer together with vanilla bean, cinnamon and nutmeg.
-When mixture begins to simmer, shut off heat and cover with a lid.
+Prepare Shake Base: In a medium pot, bring milk and cream to a simmer together with vanilla bean, cinnamon and nutmeg.
+When mixture begins to simmer, remove from heat and cover with a lid.
 Steep for one hour.

-Meanwhile put egg yolks in a medium bowl and whisk sugar in gradually.
-It's a lot of sugar, so don't dump it in all at once or it will be difficult to incorporate.
+Meanwhile, place egg yolks in a medium bowl.
+Add granulated sugar gradually, whisking to incorporate.
+(It's a lot of sugar, so don't dump it in all at once or it will be difficult to incorporate.)
 Whisk in salt.

-Return dairy to a simmer and remove vanilla bean and spices.
-Use a spatula to scrape out heavily flavored cream from inside vanilla pod.
+Return dairy to a simmer over medium heat, using a spatula to scrape out heavily flavored cream from inside vanilla pod.
+Remove vanilla bean and spices; discard.

-Now whisk hot cream into egg yolks, one ladle-full at a time, until egg mixture is quite warm.
-Then whisk egg mixture into pot of cream.
-Turn heat to medium low.
-Stir constantly with a rubber spatula, making sure to scrape all along the bottom of the pot to avoid curdling.
+Whisk hot cream into egg yolks, one ladle at a time, until egg mixture is quite warm.
+Whisk egg mixture into pot of cream.
+Reduce heat to medium low, using a flexible spatula to stir and scrape the bottom and sides of the pot constantly to prevent curdling.

 When ready, process chilled ice cream base in ice cream maker just until it begins to thicken.
 Remember, a proper milkshake is made by blending ice cream with milk; we're cutting straight to the chase by just churning until the base takes on a shake-like texture.
 Exactly how long this takes will vary from maker to maker, but in my machine that's about 15 minutes.

-While the shake base is churning, combine brown sugar and whipped cream in a medium bowl.
-Whip with a hand or stand mixer on medium speed until cream holds stiff peaks.
-Use a rubber spatula to transfer about four ounces to a pastry bag, fitted with a large star tip.
+To Finish the Shake: While the shake base is churning, combine brown sugar and whipped cream in a medium bowl.
+Using a hand or stand mixer, whip cream and brown sugar mixture on medium speed until cream holds stiff peaks, 2 to 3 minutes.
+Use a rubber spatula to transfer about 4 ounces (113g) to a pastry bag fitted with a large star tip.
 Set aside.

 Special Equipment